-The Doctor in Physical Therapy (DPT) program offers rolling admissions.
-Each application is considered as it is received, and decisions are typically made within four-to-six weeks of receiving all required admission materials.
-Review the admissions standards before submitting your applications.
+The Doctor in Physical Therapy program offers rolling admissions from July 1-March 31.
+Each application is considered as it is received, and decisions are typically made within 4-6 weeks.

-Each admission cycle runs from July 1 through March 31.
-All applications received by March 31 will be reviewed, however, the class typically fills earlier.
-Because of this, applicants are encouraged to apply as soon within the admissions cycle as possible.
+All applications received by March 31 will be reviewed.
+However, the class typically fills earlier, and applicants are encouraged to apply early.

-- Submit official transcripts from all colleges and universities attended.
+- Upload unofficial transcripts from all colleges and universities attended.

 - Submit official GRE scores.
-University GRE code is 6874 and the program (department) code is 0619.
+The University GRE code is 6874.
+Scores do not need to be sent directly to the program.

 - For international applicants, submit official TOEFL scores.